paulovieira/pg-lab/160726_plpgsql/readme.md

 The arguments are always passed as a json data: either a single json object or an array of objects.
 Inside the function the properties of the objects are assigned to a record variable using `jsonb_populate_record` (or `jsonb_populate_recordset`).

-For some properties it might also make sense to assure that some default value is used case that property is missing in the input object.
+For some properties it might also make sense to assure that some default value is used case that property is missing in the input data object.
 This can be achieved easily with `COALESCE`.

 This way, passing data from the nodejs web application to the postgres function is a direct step.
 The code should be something simple like